rrd108/rBruteForce/README.md

 ## Installation

 * Create the database tables.
+The schema could be found in `config/Schema/rBruteForce.sql`.

 ```sql
 CREATE TABLE IF NOT EXISTS `rbruteforcelogs` (